Holter monitor management

 • Ensure the Record Box is in a carry pouch while the child is ambulating to ensure dots remain attached.

-• Parents/Care givers should be encouraged to document activities in the “Event’s Card” (see Appendix 1)
+• Parents/Caregivers should be educated and encouraged to document activities in the “Event’s Card” (see Appendix 1)

 Removal of Holter Monitor

-After the prescribed time, the Holter Monitor is removed from the child and, together with the Event’s record, returned to RCH Diagnostic Cardiology, Ground Floor, reception A3.
+• After the prescribed time, the Holter Monitor is removed from the child and, together with the Event’s record, returned to RCH Diagnostic Cardiology, Ground Floor, reception A3.
+There is no need to ‘turn off’ the monitor, or touch any buttons once removed from the patient.

 Returning Holter Monitor from home: